 For an exercise stress test, the patient should wear comfortable clothes and walking shoes.

-This test will take about an hour.
+This test will take about

 The stress test can be performed in different ways depending on the needs of the patient.